MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Privacy-considerations.md

 ## Hash subject lines

-You can help maintain employee privacy by hiding the subject lines of meetings and emails.
+You can help maintain employee privacy by hiding the subject lines of meetings, emails, calls, and chats.
 There are privacy and data analysis trade-offs for each scenario.
 The following information can help you determine whether or not you want to hide subject lines in your queries.

 When you select **Yes** for **Hash subject lines**, the subject lines are changed to hashed values (a system-generated number), so the text in subject lines will not be readable in any queries.